loutouk/TinyInsta/README.md

 ![alt text](https://github.com/loutouk/TinyInsta/blob/master/myapp2018/data/previewB.png)

 ## Load Analysis
-Post some Post action is logarithmic with the number of item to post because decoupled from the number of followers.
-It should even be considered constant.
+The action of POSTing a Post is logarithmic with the number of elements to be posted because it is decoupled from the number of followers.
+It must even be considered as constant.

 ![alt text](https://github.com/loutouk/TinyInsta/blob/master/myapp2018/data/post.png)

-Get some Post action is linear with the number of items we want to access
+The action of GETing some Post is linear with the number of items we want to access.

 ![alt text](https://github.com/loutouk/TinyInsta/blob/master/myapp2018/data/get.png)